Here are several ways to import photos and videos from your phone, camera, other device, or disc.

 Import isn't available if you're looking at a single picture in full screen view.

-If you have problems, see the section "What if the PC can’t find my device?"
+If you have problems, see Troubleshooting when the PC can’t find your device.

 Tap or click the device you want to import from.